15 Best Free Summer Programs for High School Students

 Eligibility: Students must reside and attend high school in Los Angeles County

-This program offers high school students an insight into freshman-level college courses in media and journalism.
+This program offers high school students insight into freshman-level college courses in media and journalism.
+It is one of the top free summer programs for high school students.
 Additionally, they provide college advising and college essay preparation to all students.
-Each year, 28 students are selected from various parts of Los Angeles County to attend.
+Each year, 28 students from various parts of Los Angeles County are selected to attend.

 Subject areas: Global health